-Copy of the official repository of the FriCAS computer algebra system embedding a small interface to Julia (experimental work in progress)
+Copy of the official repository of the FriCAS computer algebra system embedding a Julia interface

 FriCAS is a general purpose computer algebra system (CAS).

-In this experimantal work-in-progress repository, a C wrapper using libjulia is embedded in FriCAS to support some Julia specialized operations (for example, hardware architecture optimized BLAS and LAPACK libraries).
-The build process supports Clozure CL and SBCL, but only Julia 1.10.0 and Julia 1.11.* are supported with SBCL, see Caveats.
+In this work-in-progress repository, a C wrapper using libjulia is embedded in FriCAS to support some Julia specialized operations (for example, hardware architecture optimized BLAS and LAPACK libraries).
+The build process supports Clozure CL (x86-64) and SBCL (x86-64 and arm64).
+For SBCL, only Julia 1.10.0, Julia 1.11.* and higher are supported, see Caveats.
 It must not be considered production-ready.
 Support of general Julia object is now also supported.
 An overview of what is added to FriCAS is available here.
+For binary snapshots see here.

 A general source of information can also be found in HTML format here.
 Take into account that this is absolutely not the official documentation even though it is highly based on the official FriCAS web site which can be built from the FriCAS source code (thanks to Ralf Hemmecke and Kurt Pagani for their amazing work).